Part 3 - Professional Services

 - Fluoridation of community water systems is the most effective public health measure which can be employed to control the high rate of dental caries among Native Americans.
 The prevention module creates incentives for Area/service units to improve the effectiveness of their water fluoridation program by rewarding Area/service unit compliance with the IHS fluoridation policy.

 The effectiveness of water fluoridation depends on consistently maintaining the fluoride level within the appropriate range.
 Because of the small size (often accompanied by a lack of full-time water plant operators) and isolation of many systems serving AI/AN, the IHS policy, established in 1980, requires, as a minimum, sampling at weekly intervals.
-The prevention module of DRAM incorporates levels.
+The prevention module of DRAM incorporates both frequency of reporting and maintenance of appropriate fluoride levels.
 The reliability of the data increases with the frequency of reporting.
 For example, for two systems reported to be within range for a given month, there is a greater degree of certainty that the system reporting each week has maintained consistent levels of fluoride than the one that reported only once for the month.

 - Resource Requirement Methodology.
 The computerized Resource Requirement Methodology (RRM) is used by the DSB to provide a comprehensive and systematic process for determining resource requirements (personnel and contract dollars) necessary to provide effective, efficient, and acceptable health care service.
 Within this broad purpose, the specific objective of the RRM is to enable dental program managers to make more rational decisions about present and future manpower requirements based on standards, criteria and quantitative data.
 The RRM provides a mechanism that allows each facility/service area, service unit, tribe or Area to be compared on the same relative scale.
 The RRM also provides critical supportive data utilized for Congressional appropriation hearings.